othmar52/instrupella/README.md

 # instru☻pella
-DJ-like web application for playing acapellas to synth jam sessions
+DJ-like web application (VueJs 3) for playing acapellas to synth jam sessions
 It's similar to traktor or serato but with very limited functionality

 ## GOAL